Textbook Writing Part 4: Is learning Sanatana Dharma without a Guru like trying to get a PhD without an Advisor?

 To make it easier for the reader to see what our book is about, I will link the presentation that I recently gave at a temple.

 When we got to the slide where I stated our decision to survey the different schools of SD without depending on any one Guru, he could not contain himself.
 “SO YOU DIDN”T LEARN FROM A GURU?”
-I said, no. You could sense him lifting off at full thrust through the ceiling.
+I said, no. You could sense him lifting off at full thrust through the ceiling, though he did have a triumphal air about him.

 An example from my teenage days comes to mind.
-One day I was riding my bicycle when I saw a Prabhashanam being given on the grassy grounds of a temple.
+One day I was cruising downhill on my bicycle when I saw a Prabhashanam being given on the grassy grounds of the Shiva temple.
 Let’s not go into what motivated me to stop and lean against the wall, but I could not help hearing his calm, clear tone.
 I stopped for a moment, but I stayed for over an hour, hanging on my bike, leaning over the wall!
 It was Swami Ranganathananda of the Ramakrishna Mission.
 He spoke in simple, fluent English.
-I was utterly fascinated to hear the simple, clear wisdom, aligning the deep concepts of the Vedas with simple common sense for contemporary living.
+I was utterly fascinated to hear the lucid wisdom, aligning the deep concepts of the Vedas with simple common sense for contemporary living.
 Like all true experts, a Tendulkar at the crease or a Dhoni executing a run-out, he made it sound so easy and natural.
-At the end, a local Swami, the head of the (won’t way which one) local Mathom, in appropriately Holy attire, came on to “explain” to the assemblage in their native Malalayam what Ranganathanandaji had just finished saying.
+At the end, a local Swami, the head of the (won’t say which one) local Mathom, in appropriately Holy attire, came on to “explain” to the assemblage in our native Malalayam what Ranganathanandaji had just finished saying.
 I was horrified.
 The local one proceeded to demonstrate that he had either not listened, or had not understood a word, that the learned guru had so beautifully explained!
 He could have been a NASA Reviewer!
 In 15 minutes the local “undid” all the good that the learned one had so painstakingly explained in an hour.

 Throughout out Hindu history runs the tragic thread of the results of following single Gurus.
 It leads usually to violence, bigotry, hatred, and division.
 So while we certainly recognize that each Guru has much to offer and teach us, we refuse to endorse any single one.

 This is to do a massive favor to the Conversionists.
+It’s like buying them a few aircraft carriers, to quote a saying from my profession.
 Been there, seen that, enough is enough.
 This is a lesson that good teachers in every religion have recognized.
 And there is no room for negotiation on this point.
 The arrogance must be destroyed, crushed, humiliated if necessary.

 Which brings me to the topic of this blog.
 My past “dharma” has occasionally involved being asked to help combat attacks by certain powerful and pompous entities with grand academic titles.
 It was not that I was knowledgeable: my role was that of an Active Scare-Crow, to shoo away the Rakshasas who came to desecrate the prayers and offerings of decent people.
 My ignorance bothered me, nearly as much as the looming shadows of Karma from what I had done to said Entities, as much as they deserved it.
 Note that the Rakshasas in our Puranas have always been quite learned and knowledgeable, they just lacked ethics, fairness etc and were instead consumed with greed, hate, anger, lust and all those other things we mentioned in the prior post, that contribute to Vipareeta Buddhi.